 AB Max Sievert starts again, 132 Years after its founding

 AB Max Sievert had not been in business since the late 1970’s.
-In 2014, nearly 40 years later, Christian Sievert and three investors started a new company with the name AB Max Sievert for the same purpose – to invest in and develop innovative, profitable businesses based in Sweden and the Nordic region.
+In 2014, nearly 40 years later, Christian Sievert, through C Sievert Holding AB, and three investors started a new company with the name AB Max Sievert for the same purpose – to develop innovative, profitable businesses based in Sweden and the Nordic region.